Skip to content

 ${port}Whistle port number

-${host}The network interface IP address Whistle listens on when it starts (blank by default)
+${host}Network interface IP that Whistle listens on (empty by default)

-${realPort}The port displayed in the Online dialog box of the Whistle interface (usually the Whistle port number)
+${realPort}port displayed in Whistle interface's Online dialog (usually Whistle port number)

-${realHost}The host displayed in the Online dialog box of the Whistle interface (usually the network interface IP address Whistle listens on)
+${realHost}host displayed in Whistle interface's Online dialog (usually the network interface IP that Whistle listens on)

 ${env.xxx}process.env.xxx